drinkbird/drinkbird.github.io/_posts/blog/2026-06-09-man-mission-me.md

 ---
 layout: post
 title: "Man, mission, me"
-excerpt: "An ordering of a leader's priorities.
-Serve the team first, deliver the mission through them, and let recognition arrive last as a side effect.
+excerpt: "A leader's priorities, in order: serve the team, deliver the mission through them, put yourself last.
 Invert any of the three and you stop leading."
 permalink: /man-mission-me/
 comments: true
 categories: blog